opensquare-network/sima-spec/delegation/v1/README.md

 ## Delegation announcement object

-A Delegate's announcement info will be described in a JSON object.
-Fields include:
+A delegate's announcement info will be described in a JSON object whose fields include:

 - shortDescription: A 180 character preview description.
 - longDescription: A fully customizable Markdown format description of you or your organization.